DevBarham/Alpha-wordpress/README.md

 This project is used to spin Wordpress Content Management System on an Ubuntu Machine on AWS EC2 Instance.

-The wordpress.tpl file in the repo contains the set of bash commands required to
+The wordpress.tpl file in the repo contains the set of bash commands required to provision a wordpress application on an ubuntu machine.

+We first installed an apache web server, then